jetsgit/chefemail/README.md

 ChefEmail
 ========

-Demo of Using AngularJS for Rails Frondend
+Demo of Using AngularJS for Rails Frontend
 ------------------------------------------

 - Ruby version: 2.2.2p95